-Here's a beautiful image of the Monkey Head Nebula from the Hubble Space Telescope.
+To celebrate its 24th year in orbit, the Hubble Space Telescope has released a beautiful new image of the Monkey Head Nebula.
 This colorful H II region is filled with young stars embedded within bright wisps of cosmic gas and dust.
-It is the young white and pink stars sprinkled amongst the glowing clouds that are pushing away the dark stellar nurseries in which they formed.
+The icing on this cosmic birthday cake takes the form of young white and pink stars sprinkled amongst the glowing clouds, pushing away the dark stellar nurseries in which they formed.